Assistant Professor of Education

 When Dr. John Laukaitis was seeking a place to integrate his faith into his classes, he found the School of Education a perfect fit.
 “Teaching at North Park provides a unique opportunity to be in the context of Chicago with a diverse student population and be supported in connecting my faith to my classes and my academic discipline,” he says.

 At North Park, Dr. Laukaitis sponsors the North Park Association of Christian Teachers, which gives his students an opportunity to explore how their faith can help them become more effective and caring teachers.
 “I hope to provide a richer and deeper experience for students whereby they can understand the importance of having guiding principles and a strong moral foundation for their professional lives,” he says.

 As an expert in multicultural education, Dr. Laukaitis prepares teacher candidates to work with diverse learners.
 “Engaging teacher candidates to think about strategies and approaches that will best serve their students is crucial for them in being effective educators,” he says.

 For ten years, Dr. Laukaitis was a high school English teacher and administrator for District 155 in Crystal Lake, Illinois.
 These experiences along with his ongoing involvement with schools allow him to bridge theory and practice in his classes and his work with future educators.

 - PhD, Cultural and Educational Policy Studies, Loyola University Chicago

 - BA, English, Southern Illinois University

 - John J. Laukaitis.
 Community Self-Determination: A History of American Indian Education in Chicago, 1952–2006.
-Albany: State University of New York Press, in press.
+Albany: State University of New York Press, 2015.

 - John J. Laukaitis.
 "Kindergarten."
 In The Social History of the American Family, eds.
 Marilyn J. Coleman and Lawrence H. Ganong.
 Thousand Oaks, CA: Sage Publications, 2014.